Inguinal Hernia Treatment in Springfield, OH

 Laparoscopic Hernia Repair – This procedure is minimally invasive.
 During a laparoscopy, the surgeon will create several tiny incisions and operate using a small tube attached to a camera.
 Small tools will be used to repair the hernia.
 This option may reduce recovery time, but may not be available to those with large hernias or previous pelvic surgeries.

-Mercy Health of Springfield and Urbana can perform both open and laparoscopic hernia procedures.
-Call (937) 717-4884 to schedule an appointment today.
+Schedule a hernia consultation today with Mercy Health of Springfield and Urbana.
+Our skilled surgeons are experienced in both open and laparoscopic hernia procedures.
+Don’t wait to address your hernia concerns, call (937) 717-4884 to schedule an appointment now.